improveTheWorld/DataFlow.NET/docs/DataFlow-Data-Reading-Infrastructure.md

 - For CSV the delegate signature is (string rawExcerpt, Exception ex).
 - For JSON/YAML the delegate signature is (Exception ex).

+DelegatingErrorSink Wrapping Behavior (Important):

+- The exception instance passed to your delegate is always a newly created InvalidDataException built only from the reader error’s Message (and for CSV, the RawExcerpt is passed separately as the first parameter).
+Original exception type, stack trace, InnerException, and any additional data are not preserved.
+- Consequently you cannot distinguish (via the simple overload) between, for example, a schema width error vs. a conversion exception except by inspecting ex.Message or (for CSV) the excerpt text.
+- If you need original exception types, stack traces, line/record numbers, errorType, or consistent excerpt policies, use the options-based API with a custom IReaderErrorSink.

 If you need richer error data (line, record index, type, excerpt), use the options-based API with a custom sink:

 Example minimal custom sink (property names aligned with ReaderError public model):